ThinkInvis/RoR2-TinkersSatchel/ModMeta/README.md

 The 5 latest updates are listed below.
 For a full changelog, see: https://github.com/ThinkInvis/RoR2-TinkersSatchel/blob/master/changelog.md

+**1.14.1**

+- Balance pass.
+	- Commando: Jink Jet:
+		- Allowed slightly more vertical component to jump trajectory (0.125 --> 0.15).
+		- Increased forced vertical component used while grounded (0.25 --> 0.3).
+	- Commando: Plasma Grenade:
+		- Buffed cooldown to match Frag Grenade (8s --> 6s).
+		- Homing now has a brief arming delay (0.5s) to prevent nearby enemies from intercepting throws.
+Direct impacts will still stick.
+	- Macho Moustache:
+		- Nerfed default elite stacking bonus from +2 to +1.
+		- Nerfed default champion stacking bonus from +4 to +2.
+		- This item was performing too well in lategame; the unlock achievement was also far easier to trigger than intended.
+- Fixed Quantum Recombobulator not checking its valid object name list while selecting an object to recombobulate into.
+	- The barrels have been banished for good this time.
+Definitely.
+	- In an extreme edge case (no spawncards available at all), this could also have led to a vanishing object or an exception.
+Equipment should now fail to activate, as intended, in this case.
+- Fixed Commando: Plasma Grenade potentially slowing to a crawl during homing.
+- Slightly improved Commando: Plasma Grenade VFX/SFX:
+	- Fuse ray effects are slightly thinner and no longer disconnected from the model.
+	- Made sound effect tempo slower to make it more distinct from Sticky Bomb.
+- Sturdy Mug can no longer cause multiple Goobos Jr. to spawn per equipment cast.
+- Quantum Recombobulator no longer adds the Cardboard Box player data storage component on equip (had no player-facing effect other than an infinitesimal amount of performance loss).

 **1.14.0** *The Skillful Update, Part Commando*

 - ADDED SKILL VARIANTS: